AdaCore/spark2014/docs/ug/gnatprove.rst

 #.
 When some property cannot be proved due to prover shortcomings (see details
    in section on :ref:`Investigating Prover Shortcomings`), the counterexample may explain why the prover cannot prove the property.
+However, note that since the counterexample is always generated only using CVC4 prover, it can just explain why this prover cannot prove the property.
+Also note that if CVC4 is not selected and generating of a counterexample is not disabled by ``--no-counterexample`` switch, a counterexample is still attempted to be generated using CVC4, but the proof result of CVC4 is not taken into account in this case.

 #.
 When using a short value of timeout or steps, the prover may hit the
    resource bound before it has produced a full counterexample.
 In such a case,